From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 ‘I’m a famous artist.
 Very big overseas.
 Very famous.
 No one knows me here.
 My name is Turbo, go look me up on Google.’

-After being a finalist twice before, in March 2012 Turbo won the Deadly Award, for Indigenous Art in Victoria, the most prestigious Indigenous art prize in the state.
+After being a finalist twice, in March 2012 Turbo won the Deadly Award for art in Victoria, the most prestigious Indigenous art prize in the state.
+The award had a cash prize of $25 000, and dramatically raised his profile.

 His works were now being sold overseas, and he was included in group exhibitions at both the Louvre in Paris, and the Tate Modern in London.

 Turbo capped a big year with a hugely popular solo show at the Bunjilaka Cultural Centre, at the Victorian Museum.
-Called ‘Last Man Standing’ this featured 13 specially commissioned new canvas’, along with a collection of earlier works, and ran for 7 months.
+Called ‘Last Man Standing’ this featured 13 specially commissioned new canvas’s along with a collection of earlier works, and ran for 7 months.

 It was eventually seen by more than a million people.

+Despite his success, Turbo remained shy and wary of crowds.
 He had to be convinced to show up to accept his Deadly Award, and he never attended his opening nights.

+‘He wouldn’t come for the opening.
+It was too much, he didn’t like lots of people.
 But he would come when it was quiet.
-He’d just pop past every day, and he’d come in, and have a little chat to the painting.
-It was like he was talking to the characters within the painting.’
+He’d just pop past every day, and he’d come in, and have a little chat to the painting.’

 - Kimba Thompson, curator at ‘Blak Dot’ gallery, Melbourne